Nachrj/whiplash-bot/README.md

 # whiplash-bot
 I created a [twitter bot](https://twitter.com/WhiplashBot) that posts a random frame from a selected movie every 6 hour.
-In my case, it used frames from the movie Whiplash (2014).
+In my case, it uses frames from the movie Whiplash (2014).

 ## How to use
 ### Setup